• PAN Card for NRIs

 For a seamless process, an NRI can hire a tax expert who can provide end-to-end assistance, from repatriation of funds to ensuring every step is done in compliance with taxation laws and FEMA regulations.
 This is when Savetaxs comes to rescue the NRI.
 We are a team of expert Chartered Accountants (CA) with over 30 years of experience in NRI taxation and repatriation of funds abroad.

 We can assist you through every step of repatriation, including filing Form 15CA and 15CB, providing remittance support, offering expert guidance, and more.
-With more than a decade of experience, our experts ensure that everything is done exactly as stated by FEMA rules and RBI (Reserve Bank of India) regulations, so that nothing goes otherwise and the funds are repatriated securely and easily.
+With more than a decade of experience, our experts ensure that everything is done exactly as stated by FEMA rules and RBI (Reserve Bank of India) regulations, so that nothing goes otherwise and the funds are repatriated securely and efficiently.

 Get Expert Help for NRI Taxation